 How to Become a Software Developer

-Updated By Staff Writer on May 7, 2020
+Updated By Staff Writer on April 21, 2021

-Going into a degree program offers a more thorough education with in-depth lessons over a longer period of time.
-Both are a good option to learn the various aspects of software development; it depends on what areas you want to cover and how long you want to spend getting an education.
+Going into a degree program offers a more thorough education with in-depth lessons over a longer period.
+Both are good options to learn the various aspects of software development; it depends on what areas you want to cover and how long you want to spend getting an education.

 Learn a Programming Language

-As you look toward becoming a programmer, something to look for is a specific programming language to learn.
+As you look toward becoming a programmer, you’ll also want to choose a specific programming language to learn.
 There are many to choose from—Java, PHP, Python, Ruby, C++, and many others.
 Research which languages are preferred for the type of programming you want to do, and build your knowledge of those languages.

 Don’t Forget Your Math

 When it comes to building algorithms for software, you’ll need to have a good understanding of calculus and statistics.
-These two branches of math are those most commonly used when developing software, so it’s a good idea to maintain and develop your understanding of them.
-Degree programs will usually cover some form of math, while bootcamps may favor drilling into programming languages.
-Always check to see what, if any, math you’ll be covering and if you need to find some supplemental courses for yourself.
+These two branches of math are those most commonly used when developing software, so it’s a good idea to constantly refresh your skills in these two critical math genres.

-Getting Your First Job
+How to Get Your First Software Developer Job

-Conferences, Events, and Forums
+Attend Conferences, Events, and Forums

 Another way to secure an entry-level position is to network with friends and associates.
 A lot of job hunting isn’t what you know, but who you know.
-Many bootcamps or college programs have connections to certain businesses or companies, so make sure you leverage those as much as possible.
+Many boot camps or college programs have connections to businesses or companies, so make sure you leverage those as much as possible.
 Stay in touch with classmates as well since they could be great references to use for job hunting.

 Keep an eye out for conferences and conventions.
 Attend these events and make connections while you’re there.
 Attending professional events can make the difference in getting that first job or even helping you out later in your career.
-Also try online platforms and forums to talk with other programmers and developers, and offer your help where you can.
+Also, try online platforms and forums to talk with other programmers and developers, and offer your help where you can.
 The right connections can get you where you want to go.

 Build Your Own Software

-Developing your own software allows you to practice, and at the end you have something you can show to potential employers.
-Remember to take notes on how and why you built it, as well as some of the problems you solved on the way to the finished product.
+Developing your own software allows you to practice, and in the end, you have something you can show to potential employers.
+Remember to take notes on how and why you built it as well as some of the problems you solved on the way to the finished product.
 Even if the software isn’t something groundbreaking, your work ethic and problem-solving skills are what your employers are looking for.